Offer on the site - how to create and display it?

 Since the word "concrete" was mentioned so many times in the previous paragraph, let's continue it.

-Sentence is not where users want to read blocks tiny text written in small letters.
+Sentence is not where users want to read blocks of tiny text written in small letters.

 This is a sub page that should contain only the most important information.
 Of course, sometimes it should be very detailed, but still you should limit yourself to the most necessary.

-So do not tell tales here.
-Just write what you offer, for how much and on what terms.
+So don't tell tales here.
+Just write what you offer, for how much and under what conditions.

 3. Show how you differ from your competitors